 Two or more unexcused absences may lead to a course grade reduction.

 In order to receive their bachelor’s degree, students must complete the program with a minimum 2.0 grade point average.
 In addition, students at EU Business School Munich must present and defend a thesis as well as two final case studies (one marketing case and one related to the student’s major).

-European University awards the following academic honors:
+EU Business School awards the following academic honors:

 cum laude for a cumulative GPA of 3.20-3.49;

 magna cum laude for a cumulative GPA of 3.50-3.79;